Audience: Middle & High School Administrators, Educators and Counsellors are encouraged to attend.

 The objective of this Collaborative Community is to support regional and provincial networks of school-based mentoring educators and mentoring organisations and to provide the framework for a sustainable teen mentoring network.

 Participants are invited to register at any time and do not have to have attended previous webinars or workshops.
-It is strongly recommended that you register for the series with your closest city’s name in the title to ensure you are in the cohort that best suits your context.

 The September provincial webinar will include: